-BTEC: This course offers a vocational approach to developing your knowledge of dance theory and practical performance skills.
-Practical assessments will be completed in groups as public performances in regional and national showcases and competitions.
+This course offers a vocational and practical approach to developing knowledge of dance theory and practical performance skills.
+Practical assessments will be completed in groups as public performances, with the opportunity to take these to regional and national showcases and competitions.
 You will develop your technique and expressive skills in a wide range of different dance styles.
-You will gain understanding of the work of influential practitioners through analysis and performance of professional repertoire.
+You will gain understanding of the work of influential practitioners through analysis, in addition to performing professional repertoire.
+The course is made up of four units that will be completed throughout both years, spreading out the assignments and performances.
+This course will suit dancers of all styles as it gives you the opportunity to develop and showcase your skills through workshops, choreography and performances throughout both years 12 and 13.